 Egyptian myths about golem like creatures

-The rite of enchantment of the Egyptians are similar, says historian Ibn Khaldun (1332-78) when he saw a ceremony with an Shabti performed in Moslem Egypt.
+The rite of enchantment of the Egyptians are similar according to historian Ibn Khaldun (1332-78) when he described an enchantment he saw performed in Moslem Egypt.

 "We saw with our eyes one of these magicians fashion the image of the person he desired to bewitch.
 The images were composed of materials whose properties bear a certain relation to the intention and design of the operator and which represent symbolically, for the purpose of uniting and of separating, the names and characteristics of him who must be the victim.